Discover how to remember those who have passed away throughout your celebration.

 If your father is not able to walk you down the aisle, consider having an older brother, grandfather, or godfather fill in.
 Alternatively, if other members of your family do not have an escort, think of creative ways to honor their presence instead of calling on an usher to help.

 Since the bride's grandfather had passed away shortly before the wedding, his memory was honored during the ceremony.
 Rachel's cousin escorted their grandmother down the aisle wearing their grandfather's favorite white tuxedo jacket.
 "It was incredibly touching and absolutely wonderful," remembers the bride.
-Photo by Adam Barnes; Consulting by SoCo Events; Floral design by Amaryllis, Inc.
+Photo by Adam Barnes; Consulting by SoCo Events; Floral Design by Amaryllis Floral & Event Design

 9. Honor Their Memory During the Ceremony